dbvideostriketeam/wubloader/README.md

 A full design doc can be read at [initial-design-doc.pdf](./initial-design-doc.pdf), but a brief overview of the components:

-* Downloader grabs segments from twitch and saves them to disk
+* `downloader` grabs segments from twitch and saves them to disk
-* Restreamer serves segments from disk as well as playlist files allowing them to be streamed
+* `restreamer` serves segments from disk as well as playlist files allowing them to be streamed
-* Backfiller queries restreamers of other servers in order to pick up segments this server doesn't have already, ie. it replicates missing segments.
+* `backfiller` queries restreamers of other servers in order to pick up segments this server doesn't have already, ie. it replicates missing segments.
-* Cutter interacts with a database to perform cutting jobs
+* `cutter` interacts with a database to perform cutting jobs
-* Sheet Sync syncs specifc database columns to a google doc which is the primary operator interface.
+* `sheetsync` syncs specifc database columns to a google doc which is the primary operator interface.
+* `thrimshim` acts as an interface between the editor (assumed to be the [Thrimbletrimmer](https://github.com/MasterGunner/Thrimbletrimmer-IV)) and the database.
+* `database` hosts a Postgres database to store events to be edited.
+* `nginx` provides a webserver through which the other components are exposed to the outside world.
+* `common` provides code shared between the other components.
+* `monitoring` provides dashboards to allow the wubloader to be monitored.

 ### Usage